NEGP Updates

 The NENP supports our commitment to focus on barrier-free access to education and the need to develop and strengthen pathways for all learners.
 With the development of the NENP, we can now provide consistent forecasting, planning and modelling across the entire school network.

 In the future, the NENP will support and align with a regional delivery focus and collaboration with communities, the education sector, local government and other government agencies to support integrated planning, investment decisions and education outcomes.
-Together with our Maori Medium network planning and specialist school network planning currently underway, the NEGP and NENP create a ‘family’ of strategic foundation planning documents.
+Together with our Māori Medium network planning and specialist learning support network planning currently underway, the NEGP and NENP create a ‘family’ of strategic foundation planning documents.

-- Slower rates of release of land development by private developers.
+• Macroeconomic impacts, such as slower rates of release of land development by private developers.

-- Changes in demand and distribution in the schooling network (including shifts from private to public schools):
+• Changes in demand and distribution in the schooling network (including shifts from private to public schools):

-- Higher retention rates of senior students:
+• fluctuating retention rates of senior students

-- Change in birth-rates, population growth and trends.
+• change in birth rates, population growth and trends.

-NEGP Regional updates
+Regional updates

-Specific updates for each region are provided in the links below.
+Specific updates for each region are provided in the links below (March 2021).
 These summary sheets provide an update of what we have been doing, what has changed since we published the NEGP, and which projects we have announced.
 The summary sheets also identify how we are planning to respond to future growth, so that we can continue to deliver the right provision, in the right place, at the right time.

 More information on specific projects is available from our regional offices.